Thalassicus/gem/Gem/README.txt

     Marketing.
     Anything else not credited earlier.

-mystikx21 – Extensive help with documenation wiki and project code updates.
+mystikx21 ï¿½ Extensive help with documenation wiki and project code updates.
 Seek - Assisted in keeping online website documentation up to date for years. rf900 - Helped learn how to do core mods.